Updated January 30, 2023

 Have you ever been outside and noticed someone walking in the most unique way?
 Sure, all people walk differently, but this person might have had a certain step to their walk that made it that much more interesting.
 Animators should always enjoy studying life and can use these observations when creating character animation.
 After all, animators must bring 3D objects to life, which includes giving them unique or interesting characteristics.

 Animators are really still kids at heart.
 Whether they're animating a fight between two Transformers or the stunts of Spider-Man in the latest movie, the animators get to come up with these unique moves that they've probably had in their mind since they were young.
 While animation is difficult, it's extremely fun and often requires you to find your inner child again.
-If you've ever found yourself pretend sword fighting with your younger nephew and realized you're enjoying it more than he is, then you probably have what it takes to become an animator!

 A great place to start is with introductory animation tutorials like Introduction to Animation in Maya or Introduction to Animation in 3ds Max.
 With these tutorials, you'll be able to get up and running and comfortable with the software so you can spend more time animating.